 Our laboratory employs highly trained professionals and support staff.
-State of the art instrumentation, techniques and data processing allows us to deliver laboratory services backed by quality assurance programs and accreditation by the College of American Pathologists.
+State of the art instrumentation, techniques and data processing allow us to deliver laboratory services backed by quality assurance programs and accreditation by the College of American Pathologists.

 The hospital’s laboratories are located at Deaconess Hospital 600 Mary Street Evansville Indiana and at the Gateway Hospital 4011 Gateway Blvd.
 Newburgh Indiana.
 Both campuses provide service 24 hours a day, seven days a week with Medical Technologists on duty and a Pathologist available at all times.